 For another thing, this was the music I started on, and it continues to feel natural in ways some of the styles I picked up later never will.
 I’m not saying I’m better at it (honestly, I could never make a flatpick behave the way I wanted) or that it’s better suited to a kid from Cambridge, Massachusetts, but I’ve been playing it since I was seven or eight years old, and it’s part of me.

 For a third, people always liked it.
 I might think of it as less sophisticated, or less complex, or more hokey and folky than the blues and ragtime I was picking up from Van Ronk and afterwards, but whenever I played something like “Columbus Stockade,” there were a few people who reacted like, “OK, this I really like!”
 And not always the people I expected.

 Besides all of which, for most folk/roots musicians of roughly my generation this was a common language.
 Bill Morrissey and I used to sing these songs together and talked about doing some gigs with this repertoire, and I never asked Paul Geremia or Dave Van Ronk if they knew “Columbus Stockade,” but I’m sure they did, because we all did.
-Wherever we went, musically, this was where pretty much all of us started, and it was a good foundation, and a style we could all sing together.
+Whatever our later musical journeys, this was where pretty much all of us started, and it remained a good foundation and a style we could all sing together.